Say hello to next-gen OpEx

 “Leaders must learn how to decide and manage through reliable data.
 Front line teams must learn how to operate in ways that are responsive to that data."

-W. Edwards Deming . . . quotations
+W. Edwards Deming . . . quotes

 “A bad process will defeat a good person every time."